artlister/batch_change_faces/README.md

 ### 2. Configure the Application

-Open `index.html` and replace the placeholder with your actual Fal API key:
+Open `index.html` and replace the placeholder with your actual Fal API key on line ~150:

 ```javascript
 fal.config({
     credentials: "YOUR_FAL_KEY_HERE" // Replace with your actual Fal API key
 });
 ```

+**Important**: The application will show a warning in the browser console if you haven't updated the API key.

 ### 3. Run the Application